 Books are a gift.
 Sometimes its hard to find the right book that meets us where we're at.
 We can ask God to help us.
 When we find it, it becomes like an old friend.

 Have you ever read My Man Jeeves by P.G.
 Wodehouse?
 Such a funny comedy with a wonderful television series made after it.
 We are enjoying these shows right now from the library.

 Renee Metzler holds a degree in Secondary Ed, English from Bloomsburg University of PA.
 She is a homeschool mom of 4 children and is loves to share her joy of lesson planning and curriculum.

 All 101 Top Picks!
-Activity Box Charlotte Mason Find/List A Co-op Homekeep Homeschool Level 0 (PreK K) Level 0 (PreK-K) Level 1 (Grades 1 3) Level 1 (Grades 1-3) Level 2 (Grades 4 To 6) Living Books Member Forum Motherhood Parent's Review Science & Nature Teaching Series
+Activity Box Charlotte Mason Find/List A Co-op Homekeep Homeschool Level 0 (PreK K) Level 0 (PreK-K) Level 1 (Grades 1 3) Level 1 (Grades 1-3) Level 1 (Grades 1 To 3) Level 2 (Grades 4 To 6) Living Books Member Forum Motherhood Parent's Review Planning Science & Nature Teaching Series